What is the single most important responsibility of leadership?

 Compassion is the heart of all culture and art, community and governance.
 And we are seeing now exactly what happens when a society abandons its compassion.

-We are left with leaders that lock children locked in cages, it is why partisan politicking is prioritised over public health, it is why our police are militarised, it is why the economy is protected before our lives, it is why art funding is gutted.
+We are left with leaders that keep children locked in cages, it is why partisan politicking is prioritised over public health, it is why our police are militarised, it is why the economy is protected before our lives, it is why art funding is gutted.

 Without compassion, our society is held together by nothing but fear, propaganda, and violent authoritarianism.
 It is a society without purpose, goals or future.
 It is the dead-end of both humanity and history.